 - How does the acting in a play bring the story to life?

-- How does the staging, costume, setting and lighting affect our interpretation of the play?
+- How do the staging, costume, setting and lighting affect our interpretation of the play?

-Flourish – a fanfare of trumpet sounds, often to signify an entrance or exit of a king or high born figure.
+- Flourish . a fanfare of trumpet sounds, often signify an entrance or exit of a king or high-born figure.

 Thanks for reading!
 If you find this resource useful, you can take a look at our full online Macbeth course here.